 The wasting of ketones may explain the reason why you may have also experienced a slightly sweet, almost nail polish smell to your breath, aka keto breath.

 Once your body begins to create new transporters and up-regulate enzymes better equipped to process and use ketones, you naturally begin to show lower levels, and for some none at all.A more accurate way for you to test whether you're in ketosis or not would be via a blood ketone meter.

 5 Signs Of Ketosis Without Testing

 While using a blood ketone meter is considered the gold standard when measuring levels of ketones, there are non-scientific signs and symptoms that you can look out for.

 There's a reason why ketogenic diets and supplementing with exogenous ketones are studied for their therapeutic use in neurodegenerative diseases1 :

-- Epilepsy (the original reason for the creation of the ketogenic diet)
+- Epilepsy (the original reason for the creation of the keto diet)

 - Neuroprotective agents for developmental brain injuries2

-The reason ketogenic diets and exogenous ketones are used with neurodegenerative diseases is the brain loves ketones.
+The reason a keto diet and exogenous ketones are used with neurodegenerative diseases is the brain loves ketones.
 Aside from glucose (sugar), the only other fuel the brain can use is ketones.

 Even when glucose is present, the brain will readily use ketones for fuel if available.
-While the brain will always need some amount of glucose, which the body can make during periods of low carbohydrates or on a ketogenic diet, the brain can derive up to 75% of its total energy requirement from ketones once keto-adapted.34
+While the brain will always need some amount of glucose, which the body can make during periods of severe carb restriction, the brain can derive up to 75% of its total energy requirement from ketones once keto-adapted.34

 Per unit of oxygen used, ketones provide more energy, making it a more efficient fuel than glucose.
 Ketones can produce more energy than glucose with less oxygen.